Byont-Ventures/smart-contract-analysis-tools/docs/analysis-techniques.md

 ## 0 Pre-requisites

 The reader is expected to have knowledge about programming (preferably in Solidity) and a basic understanding of logic.

-Blockchain and Solidity are used for the context and examples in this article, but the techniques described are not specific to these technologies.
+Blockchain, Solidity and [Foundry](https://book.getfoundry.sh/) are used for the context and examples in this article, but the analysis techniques described are not specific to these technologies.

 ## 1 Unit testing

-The goal of a unit test is to test that a function does what it is expected to do.
+First of all, unit tests.
+The goal of a unit test is to test that a function does what it is expected to do for a specific input.
+Every project should have at least some unit tests to make sure that the critical parts of the project work as expected.

+However, if unit tests are not written carefully, they can miss edge cases.

 Take the `payOff()` function from the code snippet below.
 Its expected behavior is to increase the credit of a user by a given amount.
 A user can have a negative credit (hence the mapping in `credit` to `int256`).
 The user can pay off debt (negative credit) by sending in a value (only positive and thus of type `uint256`) with the `payOff()` function.